 Bed bug eggs can be found in single eggs or a group of eggs, and nearly all of them will hatch successfully within 10 days.
 The time to hatch can depend on temperature.
 The cooler the temperature, the more time it might take to hatch.

-There's usually around the same number of male and female eggs.
-And because females can produce a large number of eggs, a bed bug population can double every 16 days under ideal conditions.
+There are usually around the same number of male and female eggs.
+And because females can produce a large number of eggs, a bed bug population can double every 16 days under optimum conditions.

 Once inside a structure, bed bugs do not travel far to feed or lay their eggs.
 Most eggs are laid in protected sites as close to a food source as possible.
 These pests can fit into a crack no thicker than a business card and still be able to lay eggs, which means they can lay them almost anywhere.